ikarn-dev/TufToLeetcode/README.md

 3. Look for the blue search button next to the problem title
 4. Click to instantly find the LeetCode equivalent

-### Context Menu Search
-1. Select any text on a webpage that might be a LeetCode problem title
-2. Right-click the selected text
-3. Choose "Search '[selected text]' on LeetCode"
-4. The extension popup opens with results

 ### Troubleshooting
 - **Problem not detected**: Use the refresh button to reload the page
 - **No results found**: Try variations of the problem title